apache/arrow/docs/source/cpp/compute.rst

 which is a tagged union of several shapes of data such as :class:`Scalar`, :class:`Array` and :class:`ChunkedArray`.
-Many compute functions support both array (chunked or not) and scalar inputs, however some will mandate either.
-For example, while ``sort_indices`` requires its first and only input to be an array.
+Many compute functions support both array (chunked or not) and scalar inputs, however some will mandate particular input types.
+For example, while ``array_sort_indices`` requires its first and only input to be an array, the generalized ``sort_indices`` function accepts an array, chunked array, record batch or table.

 .. _invoking-compute-functions: